ItsSeaJay/bee-gold/README.md

 ## Features
 - A fully-interactive installer that downloads, secures, unpacks and configures any release of CodeIgniter*
-- Creators that can add new functionality to your application based on user-modifiable templates
+- Factories that can extend the functionality of your application based on user-modifiable templates

 and more!

-\* NOTE: This may not currently work with CodeIgniter versions beneath `3.1.7`
+\* NOTE: This hasn't been tested with CodeIgniter versions below `3.1.*`

 ## Requirements
 - An internet connection